eduvpn/documentation/SELINUX.md

     semanage port -a -t openvpn_port_t -p tcp 11940-12195

-If you want to specify additional ports for OpenVPN to listen on for client conntions, you can do something similar:
+If you want to specify additional ports for OpenVPN to listen on for client connections, you can do something similar:

     semanage port -a -t openvpn_port_t -p tcp 1195-1201 semanage port -a -t openvpn_port_t -p udp 1195-1201

-This will allow OpenVPN to listen on ports 1194-1201 for both TCP and UDP.
+This will allow OpenVPN to listen on ports `1194-1201` for both TCP and UDP.